 Additionally, I have conducted research on various aspects affecting immigrant communities in Southern California and I have co-edited two books on this area: Learning English/Learning America: Voices of Latinos and Asian-Americans (2008) and Navigating the Great Recession: Immigrant Families' Stories of Resilience (2011)

-My sabbatical research in the academic year 2013-2014 included the investigation of inter-dialectal contact amongst immigrant speakers of Spanish in different communities around the world; Namely, the contact of various Mexican, Central and South-American Spanish speakers in USA, Spain, and Costa Rica.
+My sabbatical research in the academic year 2013-2014 included the investigation of inter-dialectal contact amongst immigrant speakers of Spanish in different communities around the world; Namely, the contact of various Mexican, Central and South-American Spanish speakers in USA, Spain, Peru and Costa Rica.